blue-tomato/ElasticsearchFeeder/readme.md

 ### Schema

 Setup a schema or multiple schemas to define which content(s) will be shipped to your ElasticSearch instance.
-Consider to place your schema files with a `.schema` file ending in the directory path you declared when configuring your module in the ProcessWire backend.
+Consider to place your schema files with a `.schema.php` file ending in the directory path you declared when configuring your module in the ProcessWire backend.

 Basically said: for each ElasticSearch document type, there must be a PHP function returning the contents to be indexed in your ElasticSearch instance.
 The naming convention of this function has to be the `camelCased` document type name you declare in the ProcessWire backend module configuration.
 So i.e.: a document type named **news-details-page** in the ProcessWire backend requires schema function named **newsDetailsPage**.

 The filename itself has to be the same name as the template name.
-I.e.: **news-details-page.php** should be **news-details-page.schema**
+I.e.: **news-details-page.php** should be **news-details-page.schema.php**

 #### Page Filtering in Schema
 If a Schema Function returns `false` as value, the page will not be sent to ElasticSearch.
 You can use this for filtering you pages and sending only specific pages from this template to ElasticSearch.

-#### Schema Function (i.e. news-details-page.schema)
+#### Schema Function (i.e. news-details-page.schema.php)

 This module passes the following arguments to your schema function.